 Cancer: The Fault In Our Stars

 The blockbuster contemporary sick-lit YA novel is of course by John Green.
 Published 2012, The Fault In Our Stars has since been made into a film.
-Green took a few years between that and his next book, which is not about cancer but about mental ill-health, based on his own experiences with OCD.
+Green took a few years between that and his next book, which is not about cancer but about mental ill-health, based on his own experiences with obsessive compulsive disorder (OCD).

 When one partner of a love story has a major illness, this is a legitimate and believable way to keep to love opponents apart.
 This is increasingly more difficult to do as a writer of love stories, because in our more free Western culture it’s fine to get together with the person you love, without a novel-length amount of longing and lust.
 That alone would be a bad reason to write terminally ill characters.
 Writing about cancer might be a way for teens with cancer to see a representation of their experiences in fiction — an experience previously ignored, and therefore taboo.